Learn more about cozy East Side restaurant Tongue in Cheek in this Q&A with Ryan Huseby, General Manager and Co-owner.

 Where do you source your ingredients from?

 We source our ingredients from a variety of local distributors and a few local farms.
-Individual farms can’t always keep up with our needs, so much of what we get are from cooperatives of farms, who adhere to humane and sustainable practices.
+Individual farms can’t always keep up with our needs, so much of what we get is from cooperatives of farms, who adhere to humane and sustainable practices.

 How can co-op members support Tongue in Cheek right now?